 Google – District Court of Nevada

-- Google filed 3 re-examinations (of 3 out of the 10 patents in the case) and sought a partial stay of the case (with respect to these same 3 patents).
-The partial stay was granted (See Prosecution section for more info).
+- Google filed 3 re-examinations (3 out of the 10 patents originally in the case) and sought a partial stay (with respect to these same 3 patents).
+The partial stay was granted.

-- We have dropped 3 patents from the case (1 in reexamination and 2 in the typical course of litigation).
-As a result we have 5 patents presently moving forward and 2 patents stayed pending reexamination.
+- We previously dropped 3 patents from the case (1 in reexamination and 2 in the typical course of litigation).
+As a result we have 5 patents presently at issue and 2 patents stayed pending reexamination.

 Square – District Court of Nevada

-- Square has filed 2 IPR reexaminations and 1 CBM reexamination across our 3 asserted patents (see Prosecution section for more detail) and requested a stay in the case.
+- Square filed 2 IPR reexaminations and 1 CBM reexamination across our 3 asserted patents (see Prosecution section for more detail) and requested a stay in the case.
 Judge Jones initially ruled that a stay would be premature because the USPTO has not yet instituted proceedings.